-The movie Breathe by director Martin Khodabakhshian allows the idea conquering fear and darkness through sport without actually getting your feet wet.
+The movie Breathe by director Martin Khodabakhshian allows the idea of conquering fear and darkness through sport without actually getting your feet wet.
 The tropical Caribbean crystal blue waters and sandy beaches paint the picture of island paradise.
 The tension of the descent into deans blue hole in Bahamas gets built up over various interviews with locals and shots of dark waters.

 The movie introduces the physiology of competitive freediving, a background of William Trubridge’s history and his story.
 The underlying theme is human accomplishment, but in particularly challenging and extreme circumstances, which inspires and terrifies at the same time.